HelloBalanced/full-stack-challenge/README.md

 Hello!
 Welcome to the Balanced take-home coding challenge.

-This full-stack exercise involves building a web application that connects to a simple API that you will make.
+This full-stack exercise will involve building a simple live schedule application.
 We do not expect you spend an entire weekend on this exercise.
 Do this at your own pace.
 If you decide to break it up over multiple coding sessions, that's fine too.
 We figure about 4 hours of work.

 Also, keep in mind there is no upper bound on the time you spend on this project, so if you'd like to use this as an opportunity to learn a new library or technology or make the project better in general, you should feel free to do so!